joshnuss/supabase-active-record/README.md

 ## Change Tracking

-Each record tracks whether it has any changes.
-When it has changes `record.isChanged == true`, when it doesn't have changes `record.isChanged == false`.
-The is also `record.isPersisted` which is the opposite of `record.isChanged`.
+When a record is changed, `record.isChanged` is set to `true`.
+There is also `record.isPersisted` which is the opposite of `record.isChanged`.

 ```javascript
 const product = new Product()